sumathyvk/docs/README.md

-Personal  HTML,JS,JQUERY,AJAX arquitecture structures, and tricks that I use in my daily development tasks.
+Personal  HTML,JS,JQUERY,AJAX arquitecture structures, and tricks that I used in my daily development/design tasks.

 The structure is: